-15 Thoughtful Thanksgiving Activities for Kids
+20+ Thoughtful Thanksgiving Activities for Kids

-1. Decorate the Table
+Decorate the Thanksgiving Table

-2. Write Some Cards
+Write Some Cards

-Spread some joy and give others something to be thankful for by spending time writing letters to seniors, soldiers, or even your neighbors.
+Spread some joy and give others something to be thankful for this holiday season by spending time writing letters to seniors, soldiers, or even your neighbors.
 Check out some letter-writing campaigns through organizations like Love for Our Elders and Operation Gratitude for ideas and directions.
 You can also simply decorate some cards to deliver around your neighborhood.

-4. Play the Thankful Game
+Play the Thankful Game

 Host a Talent Show

 Pull out that dress-up box and have the kids organize a talent show.
 They can sing, dance, tell jokes, do magic tricks, whatever they can think of!
 They’ll keep busy planning and practicing, and then you’ll have entertainment after dinner.
 It’s a win-win!